learn-co-students/dumbo-web-040119/49-optional-redux/README.md

   return state
 }
 ```
+What ever the reducer returns will become our new app state.
+So if you ever forget to return, our entire app state will be come `undefined`! 😱
 ### Step - 2: Provide the store to our app:
 Great, we have a store how can we use it in our redux app?
 Thanks to a npm package called `react-redux`, we have an easy way to set that up.